 "The tires are big," Linares said.
 "I've never seen tires that big before."

-Leslie-Pelecky, who earned undergraduate degrees in physics and philosophy from the University of North Texas, and a
+Leslie-Pelecky, who earned undergraduate degrees in physics and philosophy from the University of North Texas, and a doctorate in condensed matter physics from Michigan State University, said she became interested in the science of racing after she happened to see a televised crash.

 The crash seemingly didn't have a cause, which inspired Leslie-Pelecky to contact racing professionals to learn more about the sport.